amypirro/amypirro/README.md

 ## Contact

-I'd love to chat with you about a job opportunity on your team, your journey to becoming a software engineer, or your go-to character in Mario Party.
+I'd love to chat about a job opportunity on your team, your journey to becoming a software engineer, or your go-to character in Mario Party.

 - Email me at amypirro@gmail.com
 - Reach out on [LinkedIn](https://www.linkedin.com/in/amypirro/)